QuTech-Delft/quantuminspire/README.md

 $ pip install .[projectq]
 ```

-To install both ProjectQ as well as QisKit as a dependency:
+To install both ProjectQ as well as Qiskit as a dependency:

 ```
 $ pip install .[qiskit,projectq]